District of Columbia

 - The factfinding hearing;

 Youth also have a right to counsel at probation revocation hearings.
 Super.
 Ct.
 Juv.
-R. 32(h)(3).
+R. 32(i)(3).

-A juvenile must be informed of his or her right to counsel at the initial hearing.
+A youth must be informed of their right to counsel at the initial hearing.
 D.C.
-Code § 16-2308 and Super.
+Code § 16-2308; Super.
 Ct.
 Juv.
 R. 10(a).
 “In its discretion, the Division may appoint counsel for the child over the objection of the child, his parent, guardian, or other custodian.”
 D.C.
 Code § 16-2304(a).

 Determination of Indigence